 Purchase of approved scrubs, required textbooks and supplies.

-Note: Students are responsible for the cost of textbooks, immunizations, and physician fees required which are not included in the tuition.
+Note: Students are responsible for the cost of immunizations and physician fees required which are not included in the tuition.

 English Competency – must display one of the following: